iterator

 take

-Provides an iterator that yields values from the input while they pass a predicate function.
+Creates an iterator that yields values from the input while they pass a test function.

 Example